 a) Demonstrated system feasibility.

-There are already IEEE 802.11ad devices operating in the 60 GHz frequency band available in the market.
-The standard will amend IEEE 802.11ad to further increase the average throughput per station.
+There are already directional multi-gigabit (DMG) stations operating in the 60 GHz frequency band available in the market.
+The standard will add refinements to DMG stations to further increase the average throughput per station.
 In addition, the IEEE 802.11 NG60 SG has reviewed many presentations indicating that the proposed functions are technically feasible.
 For example, please refer to:

 https://mentor.ieee.org/802.11/dcn/14/11-14-0606-00-0wng-next-generation-802-11ad.pptx